Indonesia's new president says he will sit down with miners

 The mining policies were intended to increase Indonesia’s returns on the minerals it produces and create jobs.
 But mining companies say they are causing unnecessary confusion and forcing tens of thousands of miners out of work.

-Freeport-McMoRan Copper & Gold Inc and Newmont Mining Corp, which account for 97 percent of Indonesia’s copper production, exported tens of thousands of tonnes of metal concentrate a month before a row over an escalating export tax, alongside the ore ban, halted shipments.
+Freeport-McMoRan Copper & Gold Inc (FCX.N) and Newmont Mining Corp (NEM.N), which account for 97 percent of Indonesia’s copper production, exported tens of thousands of tonnes of metal concentrate a month before a row over an escalating export tax, alongside the ore ban, halted shipments.

-As relations became more strained, the outgoing government threatened to revoke Newmont’s contract and hand it over to state miner Aneka Tambang (Antam).
+As relations became more strained, the outgoing government threatened to revoke Newmont’s contract and hand it over to state miner Aneka Tambang (Antam) (ANTM.JK).

 Syahrir Abubakar, the executive director of the Indonesia Mining Association, said any move to review mining regulations would be welcomed.
 “There are contradictions from one article to the next, and many renegotiations have been held up because of this law.”